Nil-00/vi_ni_colab/README.md

 Run **npm run build**

-This creates a dist directory in the project root with minified css and js that can be uploaded to a web server
+This creates a dist directory in the project root with minified css and js and optimized images that can be uploaded to a web server